cubesort/sublime-text-snippets/README.md

 ## Usage

 To use the snippets, simply put the `.sublime-snippet` files in Sublime Text's User folder or its any subfolder.
 For Sublime Text 3 on OS X, the default path is `/Users/USERNAME/Library/Application Support/Sublime Text 3/Packages/User/` (substitute USERNAME with system's current username).

+To overwrite some of the default snippets, put what's within `default` folder on the top level of packages (`/Users/USERNAME/Library/Application Support/Sublime Text 3/Packages/`).